mdefrance/AutoCarver/docs/source/quick_start.rst

     Inspect the measure/filter values per feature through ``summary``, exactly as for the carvers.
 Every feature is scored exactly (no sampling), yet selection stays fast through vectorized, all-columns-at-once measures.

+    ``n_best_features`` is a **total** budget, apportioned across the feature types in proportion to how many of each were passed; leave it out to apply no cap at all — the measures' thresholds and the redundancy filters still apply.
+Measures and filters are swapped through a ``SelectionConfig``, per feature type — see :ref:`Selectors`.